pyzkaccess

 Aux inputs

-Like for a reader, the main operation for aux input is to read events.
-The number of aux input is also denoted on board.
-Aux inputs can be accessed by different ways:
+The main operation for aux input is to read events.
+The number of aux input is also denoted on the board.
+Aux inputs can be addressed in different ways:

 zk.aux_inputs.events.refresh() # All aux inputs